-Aspect Impact С 0 D Mitigation Measures the probability of the impact occurring as predicted, resulting in a residual impact of low significance Plant Species Direct loss and disturbance of natural habitat and associated species of conservation of concern (SCC) The construction of the proposed infrastructure and access roads will result in the direct and permanent loss of areas of natural habitat, particularly wetlands which have been suspected to support some protected species.
+Aspect Impact С ο D Mitigation Measures Plant Species Direct loss and disturbance of natural habitat and associated species of conservation of concern (SCC) The construction of the proposed infrastructure and access roads will result in the direct and permanent loss of areas of natural habitat, particularly wetlands which have been suspected to support some protected species.
 Therefore, this impact is considered highly probable, and the consequence could be very severe since permanent loss of natural habitat cannot be mitigated.
 The significance of the impact will then be high.
-However, assuming that the mitigation hierarchy is implemented at final design stage to ensure that the potential footprint of infrastructure/activities within natural habitat areas is avoided/minimised to the maximum extent possible, it is expected that high significance impacts will be restricted to a relatively small proportion of the Project area. ✓ Avoid undisturbed areas, particularly wetland habitat to the extent possible.
+However, assuming that the mitigation hierarchy is implemented at final design stage to ensure that the potential footprint of infrastructure/activities within natural habitat areas is avoided/minimised to the maximum extent possible, it is expected that high significance impacts will be restricted to a relatively small proportion of the Project area. ~ Avoid undisturbed areas, particularly wetland habitat to the extent possible.
 A loss/disturbance buffer zone of at least 100 m should be maintained between the maximum extent of construction works and the outer boundary of wetlands and riparian zones.
 Vegetation clearing should be restricted to the proposed project footprints only, with no clearing permitted outside of these areas.
 Install erosion prevention measures prior to the onset of construction activities.
 Measures should include low berms on approach and departure slopes to crossings to prevent flow concentration, sediment barriers along the lower edge of bare soil areas, placement of hay bales around the within wetland construction areas, and revegetation of disturbed areas as soon as possible.
 High rainfall periods (usually November to March) should Establishment and spread of alien and invasive species.
 Disturbances caused by vegetation clearing and earth works during construction will exacerbate the establishment and spread of AIS.
 Alien plant infestations can spread exponentially, suppressing, or replacing indigenous vegetation.
 This may result in a breakdown of ecosystem functioning and a loss of biodiversity.
-Without mitigation, the consequence of the potential impact is considered moderately severe, while the possibility of the impact occurring is highly probable, amounting to a potential impact of medium significance. √ Figh rainfall periods (usually November to March) should be avoided during the construction phase to possibly avoid increased surface runoff in attempt to limit erosion and that may modify the existing habitat.
+Without mitigation, the consequence of the potential impact is considered moderately severe, while the possibility of the impact occurring is highly probable, amounting to a potential impact of medium significance.
+With the development of an auditable AIS Management Plan for the project, and the strict implementation of the recommended active control and monitoring measures ✓ High faintail periods (dstally November to March) should be avoided during the construction phase to possibly avoid increased surface runoff in attempt to limit erosion and that may modify the existing habitat.
 An alien and invasive species management plan should be developed for the Project, which includes details of strategies and procedures that must be implemented on site to control the spread of alien and invasive species.
 A combined approach using both chemical and mechanical control methods, with periodic follow up treatments informed by regular monitoring, is recommended.
+Existing stands of alien and invasive species should be removed from the LSA prior to commencement of construction.
+Development of biodiversity management/action plan.